 O-1 Visa Status Important Factors

-When you enter the US, you fill out a Form I-94.
+When you enter the U.S., you fill out a Form I-94.
 It will serve as a record of where you are going and the address you are staying.
 If your address changes, you will need to file a Form AR-11 with the Department of Homeland Security.
-You can also report your change of address online through the US Citizenship and Immigration Service’s change of address form.
+You can also report your change of address online through the USCIS change of address form.